ammar-motaz2001/OVARC-Task/README.md

    ```

    This will start:
-   - MongoDB database on port 27017
+   - SQL Server 2022 Express on port 1433
    - API server on port 3000

 3. **Check if services are running**: